Rari-Capital/docs/src/nova/README.md

 The owner of the priority key for each strategy will from here on be referred to as a strategy's "sequencer".
 :::

 The strategy's sequencer is given a Y (configurable) minute window where **only they** can execute that specific strategy.
-Any other bot performing an execution for a strategy during its "sequencer window" will not receive the execution request's bounty (the strategy's sequencer will).
+Any other bot performing an execution for a strategy during its "sequencer window" will not receive the execution request's tips (the strategy's sequencer will).

 ::: tip
-After the Y minute window expires for the request any bot is free to execute requests and receive the full bounty.
+After the Y minute window expires for the request any bot is free to execute requests and receive the full tip.
 :::

 Users will be able to opt out of giving the strategy sequencer priority when requesting an execution (but will pay a small penalty).